Kansas Online Drivers Education Facts

 Why Choose I Drive Safely?

 I Drive Safely is the leader in online drivers education.
-With over 15+ years of experience we have more state-approvals than any other provider.
+With more than two decades of experience in our industry, we have more state-approvals than any other provider.
 Because we are so confident in our courses, we offer a money-back guarantee.
 If you’re not pleased with your experience, contact us before you take the final exam and your course fee will be returned to you.

-It’s our goal to keep you happy, which is why we have customer support agents available 24-hours a day, 7-days a week.
+It’s our goal to keep you happy, which is why we have customer support agents available 7 days a week.
 Someone is always available to help.